facebook

 What We Do

-- Treat artists with dignity and respect and pay a more than fair wage for performance services.
+• Treat artists with dignity and respect and pay a thriving wage for performance services.

 Why We Do It